Facts about Michigan for each letter of the alphabet.

 The HISTORY of Michigan dates back thousands of years.
 As far back as 17,000 years ago a prehistoric people mined & worked copper in the area.
 The recorded history of the state began in the 1600s.
 The state was involved in the Civil War.
 Students are encouraged to participate in National History Day.

 Michigan has several hundred different types of INDUSTRIES.
-The 3 major industries are manufacturing, farming, and tourism, and the state is the automotive center of North America. is a major industry and the state is the leading producer of tart cherries.
+The 3 major industries are manufacturing, farming, and tourism, and the state is the automotive center of North America. cherry production is a major industry and the state is the leading producer of tart cherries.
 There is a National Cherry Festival in Traverse City.The state is also gaining recognition for its Life Science Industry.
 The Health Care Industry is the largest employer in the state.
 More than 2,000 Michigan firms engage in international trade.
 Two of the top 5 industrial corporations and 20 of the top 500 businesses are headquartered in Michigan and it is the hub of the Great Lakes industrial market.
 Trade Shows are held throughout the year.

 Michigan has 74 ISLANDS.
 The Manitou Islands are part of Sleeping Bear Dunes National Lakeshore.
 Mackinac Island is an American National Historical Landmark.
 Beaver Island is the largest island in Lake Michigan.
 Isle Royale is an archipelago in the northwest corner of Lake Superior and is accessible only by boat or float plane.
 Travel on and around the island is by foot, boat, or float plane.
 It has 165 miles of trails and numerous inland lakes.
 Ryan Island in Siskiwit Lake on Isle Royale in Lake Superior is the largest island in a lake on an island in a lake.
 Michigan is on the US Islands Directory because they have an amateur radio.